 - Effective written communication skills.
 Should be able to adapt communication style to suit different audiences.

-- Excellent problem-solving, decision-making, and assertiveness skills.
+- Excellent problem-solving, decision-making and assertiveness skills.

-- Experience in negotiating agreements, strategic partnerships, and contracts.
+- Negotiate agreements, strategic partnerships and contracts.

-- Ability to travel as the job necessitates.
+- Travel as the job necessitates.

 Essential Responsibilities / Accountabilities

 The President & CEO is responsible for the overall impact of Ability360 on the disability community, emphasizing increasing its capacity to expand and usher in innovative and new programs and services.
 The President & CEO is expected to establish and maintain cooperative and effective working relationships with other organizations and advocacy groups, and serve as an agency spokesperson and lobbyist with Congress, State Legislature, local governments and the media.
 The President & CEO works closely with the Board of Directors to craft and adapt the strategy to achieve growth and increased capacity, and identify new opportunities to serve the community, including raising funds to support it.
 They will establish and build relationships with top leaders in the community, including those representing the highest levels in business, government and nonprofit sectors.

 The President & CEO will demonstrate, through their actions and language, an understanding of independent living philosophy, the Americans with Disabilities Act (ADA) and disability rights and issues.